bainternet/Admin-Page-Class/README.markdown

 ###1.2.5
    *Fix references for the class for PHP 5.4 compatibility.
-   *Fixed google fonts not loading
+   *Fixed google fonts not loading.

 ###1.2.4
    * Fixed color picker not loading